ChrisMarshallNY/ChrisMarshallNY/README.md

 # I'm Easy to Find

-I have two small corporate sites: [The Great Rift Valley Software Company](https://riftvalleysoftware.com), and [Little Green Viper Software Development LLC](https://littlegreenviper.com).
+I have two small corporate sites: [Little Green Viper Software Development LLC](https://littlegreenviper.com), and [The Great Rift Valley Software Company](https://riftvalleysoftware.com) (Currently undergoing revamping).
 They each have simple contact forms that will send email to me directly.

 # I Like to Help People Help People